Skip to content

 • severity: warn records the result but keeps the run successful.

-• selectors: lets you group checks under named tokens (e.g. batch, streaming).
+• tags: lets you group checks under named tokens (e.g. batch, streaming).
 Use fft test --select tag:batch to execute a subset.

 CLI Summary Output